ZoranStojsavljevic/experimental_mikrobus/ADDENDUM.md

 	host$ git checkout am33x-v5.8
 	host$ ./build_kernel.sh

-For the latest bb-kernel: 5.18.8-bone23
+For the latest bb-kernel: 5.18.8-bone24

-### IMPORTANT - WARNING: While building the kernel CONFIG_MIKROBUS option MUST be NOT set!

-	host$ cat .config | grep MIKROBUS
-	# CONFIG_MIKROBUS is not set
+### IMPORTANT: For MIKROBUS driver Out Of Tree the following should be set in .config:

+	CONFIG_MIKROBUS=m
+	CONFIG_W1=m
+	CONFIG_W1_MASTER_GPIO=m

-In order to be able to test Mikrobus Driver out-of-kernel-tree .
+In order to be able to test Mikrobus (mikrobusv3) Driver out-of-kernel-tree.